Wednesday, June 28, 2017

 Starring: Faye Dunaway, Diana Scarwid, Steve Forrest, Mara Hobel

 Crawford (Dunaway) is a movie star whose career was starting to fall on hard times when she decides to adopt Christina (Hobel).
 The adoption was part publicity stunt and part desire to be a mother.
 She would adopt three more, although the movie barely mentions the second child Christopher and doesn't acknowledge the other two at all.
-I read the two younger children refute the accounts professed by Christina and Christopher.
-It might have been interesting to see things from their point of view, but Mommie Dearest isn't interested in being balanced.
+I read the two younger children refuted the accounts professed by Christina and Christopher.
+It might have been interesting to see things from their point of view, but Mommie Dearest isn't interested in being balanced. '

 The movie only shows the events from Christina's point of view.
 As a child and as an adult, played by Diana Scarwid, Christina is mostly a victim who occasionally provokes her mother into rage by misbehavior and defiance.
 Christina has to hit back somehow and this is her way to do it.
 There are moments of truce between the two, but then things flare up again at the slightest argument or misunderstanding.